h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_3_18_explanation.md

 ![Feature Space Dimension Growth](../Images/L5_3_Quiz_18/feature_space_dimension_growth.png)

 The visualization shows that the feature space dimension grows exponentially with both the input dimension and the polynomial degree, highlighting the curse of dimensionality.
-The LaTeX-rendered labels clearly show the mathematical relationships.

 ### Step 3: Kernel Computation for d=3, c=0